Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2017-10-13-IntegerBijections.md

 2. Ok the forward operations are multiplication.
 3. See below for inverse function.
 4. Bit rotations are a special case of bit permutations.
 Other examples include byte-swaps and bit reversals.
+5. Special case of "carryless multiplication".
+6. See below.

 Since all of these operations are invertible[^bijection], any composition of them is likewise invertible.
 So if we perform three in a row: